Raulvalverdeleal/react-template/docs/content/configuration.md

     - `@core`
     - `@hooks`

-?> Whenever you add a new file inside one of these folders, remember to export it in the folder’s index.ts.
-That way, you can import it directly from the alias instead of navigating deep into paths.
+?> When adding a new file to one of these folders, make sure to export it from the folder’s `index.ts`.
+This allows you to import it directly from the alias instead of writing long relative paths or multiple separate import lines.

 !> Because of the `react-refresh/only-export-components` rule, you cannot use: `export * from '@/components/ui/alert-dialog.tsx'`
-Instead, you must export items one by one.
+You must export items individually instead.
 Alternatively, you can disable that rule if you prefer not to enforce it.

 ---